Chandler Butte + McBee Hill by Rattlesnake Hills / 錢德勒孤峯

 • Reading time:8 mins read

-Chandler Butte and McBee Hill overlook Benton City by Rattlesnake Hills.
-They are in the Horse Heaven Hills AVA, home to the single largest wine-making facility in Washington.
-Meanwhile, the Yakima River flows below the north.
+Chandler Butte and McBee Hill perch over Benton City near Rattlesnake Hills.
+Both high points are part of the Horse Heaven Hills AVA.
+Meanwhile, the Yakima River, originating from Keechelus Lake, flows below the north.

 See more trip photos here.